 As parents, it is our natural instinct to parent the way that we were parented.
+Like if your parents opened a junior savings account for you, you’re likely open an account at The Children’s ISA for your kids.
 For many of us, our parents did an excellent job raising us to be healthy, happy adults, but parenting children who have come from trauma means parenting children with unique needs.
 In order to do this well, we need a unique set of parenting tools to help us to connect with, guide, and love our children to the best of our ability in order to create the healing home that they need.

 When I first became acquainted with connected parenting, many of the strategies seemed too “kind,” allowing the child to act with disrespect or disobedience with no expectations.
 (Now I remind myself that I can never be too kind as a mother!)
 Connected parenting does not mean powerless parenting, contrary to what you may initially think.
 Dr. Karyn Purvis reassures us of this with this quote: “If you as a parent share power with your children, you have proven that it’s your power to share.”

 There are three parenting strategies explained in The Connected Child that are simple ways that we can share power with our children while still expecting them to listen and obey.
 These three strategies are compromises, choices, and re-dos.
 I will do my best to give a simple explanation of these powerful parenting strategies but know that you can always find more helpful information in Dr. Karyn Purvis’ book The Connected Child and her second book (along with Lisa Qualls) The Connected Parent, as well as in the videos linked below.

 If you are experiencing fights about bedtime, turning off screens, or eating vegetables, this parenting strategy is for you!
 Compromises give your child a voice and empower them to express their wants and needs.
 They help children develop an awareness of their needs and to ask for help.

 Here is an example of how a compromise could go: